-- 5.1 A major factor affecting the life of insulating materials is thermal degradation.
-It is possible that other factors, such as moisture and vibration, will cause failures after the material has been weakened by thermal degradation. - 5.2 Electrical insulation is effective in electrical equipment only as long as it retains its physical and electrical integrity.
+5.1 A major factor affecting the life of insulating materials is thermal degradation.
+It is possible that other factors, such as moisture and vibration, will cause failures after the material has been weakened by thermal degradation.

+5.2 Electrical insulation is effective in electrical equipment only as long as it retains its physical and electrical integrity.
 The following are potential indicators of thermal degradation: weight change, porosity, crazing, and generally a reduction in flexibility.
-Thermal degradation is usually accompanied by an ultimate reduction in dielectric breakdown. - 5.3 This test method is useful in determining the thermal endurance of coating powders applied over a copper or aluminum substrate material.
+Thermal degradation is usually accompanied by an ultimate reduction in dielectric breakdown.

+5.3 This test method is useful in determining the thermal endurance of coating powders applied over a steel substrate material.

-1 This test method is under the jurisdiction of ASTM Committee D09 on Electrical and Electronic Insulating Materials and is the direct responsibility of Subcommittee D09.01 on Electrical Insulating Varnishes, Powders and Encapsulating Compounds.
+1This test method is under the jurisdiction of ASTM Committee D09 on Electrical and Electronic Insulating Materials and is the direct responsibility of Subcommittee D09.01 on Electrical Insulating Varnishes, Powders and Encapsulating Compounds.

 Current edition approved Nov.
 1, 2014.
 Published November 2014.
-DOI: $10.1520/D7894_D7894M-14$.
+DOI: 10.1520/D7895_D7895M-14.